-Students who seek accommodations or alterations in standard academic procedures because of a disability, physical impairment or mental impairment must contact the Office of Student Affairs as soon as possible after enrollment at St. Thomas University School of Law.
+Students who seek accommodations or alterations in standard academic procedures because of a disability, physical impairment or mental impairment must contact the University, Division of Student Affairs as soon as possible after enrollment at St. Thomas University School of Law.
 It is the responsibility of the student requesting such accommodation to do so in a timely fashion in accordance with the requirements as set forth below.

 Students need not make their disabilities known unless they want to request an accommodation.
 If seeking an accommodation, the student has the affirmative duty to inform the School of the disability and request the accommodation.
 The information about a student’s disability is treated as confidential under applicable federal and state laws and Law School policies.
 This information is only provided to individuals who are privileged to receive such information on a need-to-know basis.
 Faculty members who are informed of a student’s disability are advised that this information is confidential.